CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/C/DER.3.2 IS revision for federal authorities.md

 The "Implementation Plan for the Guarantee of IT Security in the Federal Administration" (UP Bund) stipulates that federal authorities must fully implement IT-Grundschutz.
 They are also required to carry out a comprehensive information security audit (IS audit) at least every 3 years.
 However, authorities are exempted if they have an ISO 27001 IT-Grundschutz-based certificate.

 IS revisions are essential to any successful information security management.
-Only when established security measures and processes are regularly reviewed, are they effective, complete, appropriate and up-to-date can the overall state of information security be assessed.
+Only when established security measures and processes are regularly reviewed, are they effective, complete, adequate and up-to-date can the overall state of information security be assessed.
 IS revisions are thus a tool to identify, achieve, and maintain an appropriate level of security.
 Through them, it is possible to detect undesirable developments and existing security deficiencies and initiate appropriate countermeasures.

 ### 1.2 Objective